 - B.2.i.
-The Roadmap document includes COVID-19 transmission mitigation strategies that are consistent with current CDC school guidance. - B.2.ii.
-The Roadmap document and the LEA ARP ESSER Application Presentations include strategies for how LEAs will ensure continuity of services including academic, social emotional and other needs of students and staff. - B.2.iii.
-To the extent that the state remains under the Governor's Emergency Declaration, the WVDE will continue to review and revise the Roadmap document every six months or more frequently, if necessary, to stay consistent with current CDC school guidance.
-Under the Emergency Declaration, LEAs are legally bound to implement the current version of the Roadmap.
-If the Emergency Declaration is lifted, the WVDE will continue to complete document updates every six months and provide those to the LEAs.
+COVID-19 transmission mitigation strategies that are consistent with current CDC school guidance with the lifting of the Executive Order for masking and social distancing, the authority for mitigation mandates has been returned to each county health department which is under the authority of the WVDHHR.
+The WVDE will collaborate with the WVDHHR to monitor outbreaks and jointly advise local health departments and their LEAs on appropriate responses to changing infection rates. - B.2.ii.
+Strategies for how LEAs will ensure continuity of services including academic, social emotional and other needs of students and staff the WVDE provided feedback on each LEA ARP ESSER Presentation to assure that each component of the plan was addressed prior to the LEA placing the plan on public comment.
+In addition, the WVDE will review each final plan which will be submitted with the ARP ESSER Application to assure that all components are included prior to releasing the final 75% of the ARP ESSER funds to the LEA and giving written approval for any construction projects requested as part of the application. - B.2.iii.
+The WVDE will continue to review and revise the school re-entry document every six months or more frequently, if necessary, to stay consistent with current CDC school guidance.
 The WVDE will monitor LEAs to ensure that they have current documents posted on their websites and that they adhere to public comment processes throughout the ARP ESSER grant period. - B.2.iv.
 The WVDE does not collect standardized data from LEAs on their implementation of the CDC mitigation strategies listed in table B1.
 WVDE staff field informal communications from LEA staff to clarify guidance and provide technical support.
 In addition, the WVDE has provided a COVID-19 education website and phone hotline throughout the 2020-2021 school year to address questions and concerns from the public; many of these concerns involve the mitigation strategies listed in table B1.
 When concerns related to specific LEAs are brought to the hotline, the WVDE provides support and guidance to correct implementation errors.

-The WVDE will continue to collaborate with the WV Bureau for Public Health to report school outbreaks and other relevant COVID-19 tracking for as long as the federal and state public health officials deem it necessary to do so.
+The WVDE will continue to collaborate with the WV Bureau for Public Health (a division of WVDHHR) to report school outbreaks and other relevant COVID-19 tracking for as long as the federal and state public health officials deem it necessary to do so.